Les Anderson was born Nov. 23, 1948, in Viola, Kan.

 Also in 2011, Anderson was honored at a fund-raiser where his current and former students and colleagues established the Les Anderson Fund for Students.
 The dress code was Les Andersonesque: "come-as-you-are" casual; no ties allowed.

 He also received the WSU Board of Regents Excellence in Teaching Award in 2004 and served as faculty adviser for the student chapters of the Society of Professional Journalists and the newly formed Public Relations Society of America.
-(He received the University Recognition Award from the WSU Alumni Association in 2012 (posthumously).)
+Following his death, he received the University Recognition Award from the WSU Alumni Association in 2012.